verhyppo/question_mark/projects/mimical_thus/README.md

 ## Outcomes

 Deliverables expected
 - Requirements as described above are satisfied
+- (Basic) Authentication is in place
+Postman collection to:
+- retrieve paginated list of similar users
+- registration process
 Feel free to provide diagrams or tests (integration or unit) to describe how do you plan to achieve the results.

 ## Bonus
 - Github project
-- Wrap application into electron application.
-Electron is a js framework to build cross-platforms desktop applications: https://www.electronjs.org/
-- The application uses OpenID authentication by using Microsoft Identity Platform, or a social login of choice
+- Authentication via OpenID authentication by using Microsoft Identity Platform or other social login of choice